WebOfTrust/keri/docs/Q-and-A.md

 (*SamMSmith*) / *(CharlesCunningham)* / *(@henkvancann)*

 ## *Q: How can I backup the KERI identifiers in my wallet?

-Although KERI is a key management system, it not actually manages the control over and safe deposit of the private keys that control its KELs.
-KEEP is the tool
+Although KERI is a key management system, it not actually manages the control over and safe deposit of the private keys that control its KELs. `KEEP` is the tool that manages KERI identifiers' private keys.
+However, KEEP on its behalf uses an Electron wallet to ultimately store the private keys.\
+{TBW prio 1}\
+(*KevinGriffin and @henkvancann*)

 ## Can I receive crypto money in my KERI wallet?

 We don't need a crypto currency embedded in the KERI system, we can use any other crypto currency system for payment.
 So the design of the KERI system has left crypto token control out.\
 *(@henkvancann)*

 ## *Q: Does a KERI wallet store virtual credentials connect to my identifiers?

 The KERI whitepaper has little about virtual credentials and KERI's place in the W3C SSI space for DIDs and VCs.
 The reason is that KERI is mainly a level 1 and level 2 solution in the trust-over-ip framework.\
 *(@henkvancann)*

-In this presenation of _SamMSmith_, there's a lot about the relation between KERI and VCs: https://github.com/SmithSamuelM/Papers/blob/master/presentations/GLEIF_with_KERI.web.pdf
+In the following presenation of *SamMSmith*, there's a lot information about the relation between KERI and VCs: <https://github.com/SmithSamuelM/Papers/blob/master/presentations/GLEIF_with_KERI.web.pdf>

+---

-# Q&A section Signatures
+## Q&A section Signatures

+---

 ## **Q: Who can sign off my proofs and identifiers using KERI?

 Depends on what you mean with *proof*.
 KERI is content agnostic, so any cryptographic proof can be referenced and signed in a KEL, even a third party signature.
 As far as KERI-internal proofs are concerned a subject-controller, a delegated controller and combination of (fractioned) multi-signatures can prove authoritative conrol over a key and over a pre-rotated key.
 *(@henkvancann)*
 {TBW prio 1}

 ## *Q: What is the practical use of signatures?

 In general they can proof the authoritive control over a private key at a certain point back in time.
 *(@henkvancann)*

 ## **Q: Do verifiers, validators, witnesses and watchers all sign off `payloads`?

 Yes they do.
 For every cause there is a different payload.
 The main reason why all roles sign off cryptographical references is commitment to those sources (the payload in KERI is often a digest of sources) at a certain point in time.\
 *(@henkvancann)*

 ## *Q: What is delegation in KERI and what does it benefit?

 KERI identifiers can be “delegated”, meaning one identifier can create another one that can prove its relationship with its parent.
 This way you can create any hierarchy of identifiers & keys.

 <img src="../images/delegation-keri-muggles.png" alt="key delegation illustration" border="0" width="600">

+---

-# Q&A section Proofs
+## Q&A section Proofs

+---

 ## *Q: What does KERI proof?

 KERI has the ability to proof various things:

-- Control over an Autonomous identifier (`AID`).
+* Control over an Autonomous identifier (`AID`).
-- Control over a pre-rotated key
+* Control over a pre-rotated key
-- Commitment to an Event Log
+* Commitment to an Event Log
-- Content addressing by a hash
+* Content addressing by a hash
-- Delegation of control over a key
+* Delegation of control over a key
-- {TBW prio 2}
+* {TBW prio 2}

 ## *Q: Does KERI know whether any message in the Event Logs are valid or true?

 No, KERI is data agnostic.
 KERI does make no statement about the validity of the payload data.\
 *(@henkvancann)*

 ## *Q: How can we verify that a statement by a controller is valid?

 We may verify that the controller of a private key, made a statement but not the `validity` of the statement itself.\
 (*SamMSmith*)

 ## *Q: How can we trust what was said or written?

 We may build trust over time in what was said via histories of verifiably attributable (to whom) consistent statements, i.e. `reputation`.\
 (*SamMSmith*)

 ## *Q:  What does "fully signed" mean in KERI?

 It means that the required _threshold_ of signatures has been met.
 It doesn't mean that all signatures have been provided.

 ## **Q: Do I need to show the full log (KEL) to anybody I transact with, even though I'd only like to show a part of it, for example a virtual credential?

 Yes, because they can't verify the root of trust.
 They have to have access to the full log at some point in time.
 Once they verfied to the root of trust, once, they don't have to keep a copy of the full log.
 They have to keep the event they've seen and any event since, that they need to verify as they go.
 (*SamMSmith*)

 ## **Q: What's the difference between interactive - and non-interactive proof (for example proof of Authentication)

 Interactive proof of authentication requires both parties interacting, it uses bandwidth, I can't batch the interactions either.
 So it's not scalable.

 Non-interactive proof of authentication -> digital signature with public private key pair.\
 Non-interactive has huge advantages for scalability.

 The weakness is of `non-interactive` proving is replay attack ( the interactive method has built-in mechanism to prevent replay attacks ).\
 Replay attack is some adversary is replaying a request for access in your name after having gained access to your private keys.
 Solution to replay attack is both `Uniqueness` and `Timeliness`.

+### Aspects

-##### Uniqueness
+#### Uniqueness

 Uniqueness works with a `nonce`, that's being obtained by a challenge-response mechanism and the requester has to use that nonce to seal the request.

-##### Timeliness
+#### Timeliness

 Timeliness is even better because it can service both properties needed in one go.
 If we use a Date-time-stamp (monotonic) in time window we can be sure that the sender request is unique and has been established in an acceptable timeframe.

 So therefore the non-interactive mechanism to replay attack prevention has been suggested in KERI implemented by Date-time-stamp (monotonic).\
 The time window can be fairly large because you use monotonicity.

-#### How can I use KERI to filter connections with the outside world?
+### How can I use KERI to filter connections with the outside world?
 Any public enquiry should be filtered upfront.

-_My e-mail address or phone number are publicly available and anyone can contact me, I'd like more privacy._\
+*My e-mail address or phone number are publicly available and anyone can contact me, I'd like more privacy.*\
-_I you want to talk to me, you send a message to my public identifier._
+*I you want to talk to me, you send a message to my public identifier.*

 First use a public identifier and then set up a private pairwise connection.\
 You don't need to a strong correlation of your public identifier to you as an entity, but only to your "local" reputation, expressed by the KEL itself.\
-The correlation in KERI is never public, always private. _Spam_ goes away because of the provable assestation.\
+The correlation in KERI is never public, always private. *Spam* goes away because of the provable assestation.\
-(*SamMSmith*) and (_@Chunningham_)
+(*SamMSmith*) and (*@Chunningham*)

 ## *Q: How does KERI handle double claims?

-In short, it doesn't because **KERI is context free**, for  a reason and that is _privacy_.
+In short, it doesn't because **KERI is context free**, for  a reason and that is *privacy*.
 So you could make double claims.

-#### ***Q: How can I implement a mechanism in KERI that tracks double claims?
+### ***Q: How can I implement a mechanism in KERI that tracks double claims?

 KERI's purpose isn't to solve transaction state, other than key state.
 KERI doesn't care about the semantics about what is anchored in KERI.
 So if you want to solve a double claim problem in a given transaction context, then you create a transaction event log (TEL) for that context, where you could enforce priority in that TEL that you make claim then that claim has an identifier.
-You attach some semantics to your _transaction set_: which types of claims in this specific context.
+You attach some semantics to your *transaction set*: which types of claims in this specific context.
 This is transaction context specific and allows to control it.\
 This fits nicely in the thin layering model of KERI because the authority for making any claim in a TEL can be establish back to the KEL.
 (*SamMSmith*)